zooko/smalloc/README.md

    pay the cost of a potential-cache-miss to write into the memory that `malloc()` returned.

-   To execute `smalloc`'s `malloc()` and then write into the resulting memory takes, in the common case, only three potential cache misses.
+   To execute `smalloc`'s `malloc()` and then write into the resulting memory takes, in the common case, at most three cache misses.

    The main reason `smalloc` incurs so few potential-cache-misses in these code paths is the sparseness of the data layout. `smalloc` has pre-reserved a vast swathe of address space and